'She didn't deserve that': After teen allegedly had her mother killed, heartbroken grandfather wants answers

 The pair arrested in the murder are currently jailed in the East Baton Rouge Juvenile Detention Center and are due back in court before the end of the year.

-Stone's family has launched a GoFundMe page to help pay for her funeral expenses.
+Stone's friends have launched a GoFundMe page to help pay for her funeral expenses.
 You can find it by clicking here.

 More News